Seq # 185120110

 Imago

-Forewings reddish brown with a conspicuous yellow triangular spot at the middle of the costa.
+Forewings are reddish brown with a conspicuous yellow triangular spot at the middle of the costa.
 This spot is not prolonged towards the apex.
-Similar to Caloptilia alchimiella but in this species the triangular spot is prolonged towards the apex.
+Similar to Caloptilia alchimiella in this species the triangular spot is prolonged towards the apex.
 For other differences with Caloptilia alchimiella see under that species.

 Museum specimens